lannah2/MCA-2024/README.md

 Task: Challenges to Working with Music and Music-Related Data

 A common challenge when working with music-related data is copyright.
 Copyright protects creators from unmonitored distribution of their work.
-This can be a challenge for those working with music as it can be costly to obtain to required data.
+This can be a challenge for those working with music as it can be costly to obtain and access the required data.